hashicorp/best-practices/terraform/providers/aws/README.md

 }
 ```

-- Add an [additional post-processor](https://gist.github.com/bensojona/aeb5976ae4e756e35518#file-base-json-L114-L122) for the new region.
+- Add an [additional post-processor](https://gist.github.com/bensojona/aeb5976ae4e756e35518#file-base-json-L114-L122) for the new region

 ```
 {